Dollhouses in stories fall into a number of main categories:

 The character of Monica Geller has quite a bit in common with Lorelai Gilmore, save their separate fates at the end of the series.

 Monica marries Chandler Bing, of course and, unable to conceive, the couple eventually adopts twins and moves out of their apartment into a larger house in the suburbs to raise their growing family.
-The doll’s house (inadvertently?) foreshadows all that is to come for Monica.
+The dollhouse (inadvertently?) foreshadows all that is to come for Monica.
 This is what she was brought up to do: to build a family in a standalone house.
-Monica comes from an upper-class American family and the ownership of a gigantic doll’s house is a symbol of that.
+Monica comes from an upper-class American family and the ownership of a gigantic dollhouse is a symbol of that.

 Pam’s Dollhouse In Big Love, HBO TV Series

 Remember Pam, the nosy neighbour from across the street?
 Pam is naive enough to believe Margine’s story at first, that her husband died in the Iraq War (which makes her a good fit as a friend for Marge, who is obviously equally naive).
 Pam can’t have children, but her interest in building a family — a typically Mormon aspiration — is symbolised by her hobby, which is working on a beautiful and elaborate doll’s house.
-She’s doing this to fill the void of having no family to tend to.
+She’s spending hours and hours on this to fill the void of having no family to tend to.

-But could the doll’s house do more than simply depicting the childlike nature of Pam, and the void in her life?
-The episodes of Big Love open with a high-angle establishing shot of the street, somewhere in Sandy, Utah.
+But Pam’s dollhouse does more than simply depict the childlike nature of Pam, and the void in her life.
+The episodes of Big Love open with a high-angle establishing shot of the street, in a new development somewhere in Sandy, Utah.
 This makes the houses themselves look like doll’s houses.
 These adult humans are ‘playing’ happy families, when behind closed doors they are anything but.
 The doll’s house is therefore a symbol of ‘play’, contrasting with ‘harsh reality’.
 The setting of Big Love is an excellent example of an apparent utopia.